Construction of blow-up manifolds to the equivariant self-dual Chern-Simons-Schr\"odinger equation: Abstract

 \section{Abstract}

-We consider the self-dual Chern-Simons-Schr\"odinger equation (CSS) under equivariance symmetry.
-Among others, (CSS) has a static solution $Q$ and pseudoconformal symmetry.
-We study the conditional stability of pseudoconformal blow-up solutions $u$ such that
+We consider the self-dual Chern--Simons--Schrödinger equation (CSS) under equivariance symmetry.
+Among others, (CSS) has a static solution $Q$ and the pseudoconformal symmetry.
+We study the quantitative description of pseudoconformal blow-up solutions $u$ such that

-When the equivariance index $m\geq1$, we construct a codimension one \emph{blow-up manifold}, i.e. a codimension one set of initial data yielding pseudoconformal blow-up solutions.
-Moreover, when $m\geq3$, we establish the Lipschitz regularity of the constructed blow-up manifold (the conditional stability).
+When the equivariance index $m\geq1$, we construct a set of initial data (under a codimension one condition) yielding pseudoconformal blow-up solutions.
+Moreover, when $m\geq3$, we establish the codimension one property and Lipschitz regularity of the initial data set, which we call the \emph{blow-up manifold}.

 This is a forward construction of blow-up solutions, as opposed to authors' previous work \cite{KimKwon2019arXiv}, which is a backward construction of blow-up solutions with prescribed asymptotic profiles.
 In view of the instability result of \cite{KimKwon2019arXiv}, the codimension one condition established in this paper is expected to be optimal.